 Left Navigation — The list of functional areas that appears on the left side of the Texas Integrated Eligibility Redesign System (TIERS) page.
 A user can click the plus sign next to a functional area or sub-functional areas to display the pages available within that area.

 Legal Parents — Mother, by having given birth to the child, by proof of adoption, legal document or court adjudication or father, by proof of adoption, legal document, court adjudication or his acknowledgement of paternity.

 Legal Requirements — The non- financial eligibility requirements for a Temporary Assistance for Needy Families(TANF) or Medicaid child, such as age, relationship, domicile, citizenship, Social Security number (SSN), and deprivation.

 Legally Obligated Child Support — Court order or a legally recorded document requiring the payments of child support to be made in the form of cash, medical support, or to a third party.
 The official document indicates to and for whom the support is paid, the frequency and the amount of payment.

-Lock-in — A status created by the Texas Health and Human Services Commission (HHSC) for certain individuals to help contain Medicaid costs, which allows additional review of high Medicaid users.
+Lock-in — A status created by the Texas Health and Human Services Commission (HHSC) for certain people to help contain Medicaid costs, which allows additional review of high Medicaid users.
 Those who see several doctors each month and make questionable visits to hospital emergency rooms are limited to seeing one doctor or using one pharmacy for a minimum of six months.
-Individuals with illnesses that require expensive treatment are not subject to lock-in status.
+Persons with illnesses that require expensive treatment are not subject to lock-in status.

-Lone Star Card — See Electronic Benefit Transfer (EBT) card.
+Lone Star Card — See Electronic Benefit Transfer (EBT) Card.

 Manage Office Resources (MOR) — The functional area that supports the administrative structure in the Texas Integrated Eligibility Redesign System (TIERS) and relationships between regional offices and their local offices, units, and employees.